The Admissions Process

 Pace Brantley School admits students of any race, color, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national, and ethnic origin in administration of its educational policies, admissions policies, scholarship programs, and athletic and other school-administered programs

-Re-enrollment packets have been mailed home; if you did not receive re-enrollment forms, please contact Erin Shaffer.
-All re-enrollment contracts and fees are due by April 1, 2017 to guarantee your child’s seat at Pace Brantley.
+Re-enrollment packets have been mailed home; if you did not receive re-enrollment forms, please contact Lindsey New.
+All re-enrollment contracts and fees are due by April 1, 2019 to guarantee your child’s seat at Pace Brantley.

 Please complete the following forms as necessary and return them to Erin Shaffer in the front office.